|Strings||- 24 Premium Sipario (aka Salvi or Aquila Corde) SilkGut strings.

 Can I plug the Harp·E into my smartphone or headphones?

 Check our "getting started" page for videos and tips.
-More to follow.
+More to follow, also on our YouTube channel @harp_e_harp

 What about contact sounds?

-As with all electro-acoustic instruments, you will hear contact sounds with the harp's body, this is something to get used to and when you get the hang of it you can play with it (e.g. looping tapped rhythms)
+As with all electro-acoustic instruments, you will hear contact sounds with the harp's body, this is something to get used to.
+When you get the hang of it you can play with it as an added expression option to your harp playing (e.g. looping tapped rhythms)

 On shipping & payment